 This SWMU is a level gravel pad which is approximately a 20 acre area.
 It is used as a scrap metal salvage area.
 Metal shavings containing cutting oil are placed on a pad, which collects the oil for recycling.
 Prior to the late 1960's the oil in metal shavings drained onto the ground in the area.
 RFI fieldwork began in 2011.
+After the identification of numerous areas with lead, polycyclic aromatic hydrocarbons, and PCB contamination were identified, and IM was initiated in 2015.

-J-2(v) SWMU 22/00 LEAD AZIDE (PbA)
+J-2(v) SWMU 22/00 LEAD AZIDE (PbAz)

 This SWMU is an unlined pond that received wastewater containing lead salts.
 The pond was closed in 1981, and contaminated effluent and soil were removed.
-An RFI is planned to address all media.
-RFI fieldwork began in 2011.
+An RFI demonstrated no excess risks from the site.
+However, during the investigation, a potential, previously unknown upgradient source of contamination was indicated.
+This potential new site will be addressed as UXO 9.
+The No Further Action recommendation for SWMU 22 was approved by IDEM on September 2, 2014.